Shirozy/TimedProfile/README.md

-# TimedProfile
+# Profile Picture Timer:
-A basic Discord SelfBot written in Python to change your Profile Picture depending on the time of day.
+A basic discord selfbot that will change your profile picture depending on the time of day using python.

+# Install:
+Coming Soon

+More coming soon.